ministryofjustice/security-guidance/culture/security-culture-programme.md

 ## Security Champion network

-We are building a network of security champions [link to page below] to help embed security behaviour change at a local level.
+We are building a network of [security champions](https://github.com/ministryofjustice/security-guidance/blob/Local/culture/security-champions.md) to help embed security behaviour change at a local level.
 These are an evidence-based intervention for creating behavioural change.

 ## Internal Engagement